Just when we all need a dose of humor, Tunesmith and Anthony deliver. Introducing Lou Cravenstahl. Brilliant. Just brilliant!

 Today we learn the result of the audit the controller began back in April.

-"We recommend that the board of directors and management of the Port Authority set a near-term goal of improving operational performance to at least meet, if not exceed, the average performance of benchmarked agencies."
+Among other inefficiencies, Flaherty said:"We recommend that the board of directors and management of the Port Authority set a near-term goal of improving operational performance to at least meet, if not exceed, the average performance of benchmarked agencies."

-- Over the last five years, Port Authority's budget exceeded its revenue.
+From WPXI:- Over the last five years, Port Authority's budget exceeded its revenue.

 - Current rider-to-bus ratios show that 46 percent fewer buses would be needed if the trend continues.